slackapi/bolt-js/docs/_future/triggers.md

 ### Manage Access {#manage-access}

-A newly created Run on Slack [Trigger](/bolt-js/run-on-slack/triggers) will only be accessible to others inside a workspace once its creator has granted access.
+A newly created [Trigger](/bolt-js/future/triggers) will only be accessible to others inside a workspace once its creator has granted access.

 To manage what user (or many users) have access to run your Triggers, you'll use the `access` command.